Medical Testing

 • Spirometry Testing

-• Exercise Treadmill testing (with or without gas analysis)
+• Exercise Treadmill testing

 • ECG Screening